Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 There are four main stages in the subdivision process:

-- Complete requirements of the permit to allow issue of a Statement of Compliance for the plan of subdivision under the Subdivision Act 1988.
-This is the final approval letter issued after all requirements have been met to Council’s satisfaction.
+- Statement of Compliance.
+Complete the requirements of the permit, including those of the referral authorities, to allow the issue of Statement of Compliance for the plan of subdivision under the Subdivision Act 1988.
+This is issued after all requirements have been met.

-- Lodgement of the certified plan of subdivision, Statement of Compliance and any other plans or documents prepared by your land surveyor at Land Victoria.
+- Title Registration.
+Your Land Surveyor will lodge the Certified plan of subdivision, Statement of Compliance and any other plans or documents with Land Victoria.
 This allows new titles to be issued for each lot created.
 Council does not lodge the plan at Land Victoria.
 Your solicitor or conveyancer will usually deal with this stage.

 What does certifying a plan of subdivision mean?

 The certification process requires a plan of subdivision prepared by a licensed land surveyor to be lodged at Council with a Form 1 certification application under the Subdivision Act 1988.
 The plan shows the proposed lots, size, area and any easements required.
-The certification application is referred by Council to any relevant referral and servicing authorities (which may include VicRoads, water authorities, Powercor, gas providers, Country Fire Authority, and Department of Environment, Land, Water and Planning).
-These authorities have 28 days in which to respond to the referral with any conditions they may to choose to place on the application.
+The certification application is referred by Council to any relevant referral and servicing authorities (which may include the Deaprtment of Transport, water authorities, Powercor, gas providers, Country Fire Authority, and Department of Environment, Land, Water and Planning).
+These authorities have 35 days in which to respond to the referral.
 Your plans cannot be certified by Council until a planning permit has been issued for the subdivision and pre-certification requirements are met, such as registration of a Section 173 Agreement.
 However, the two processes can run concurrently.

 What does Statement of Compliance mean?